insidersec/insider/README_pt-br.md

 Usage:
   -exclude value
         Patterns to exclude directory or files to analyze.
-Can be used multiple times -force
+Can be used multiple times -jobs int
-        Overwrite the report file name.
-Insider does not overwrite the results directory by default (default false) -jobs int
         Number of analysis to execute in parallel (default 4) -no-html